 The head and registered office of the REIT is located at 121 King Street West, Suite 200, Toronto, Ontario M5H 3T9.

 Each of the REIT's properties are held indirectly by the REIT.
-The following diagram illustrates the simplified structure of the REIT as of the date of this Annual Information Form:
+The following diagram illustrates the simplified structure of the REIT: